-Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the closing ceremony of the 2023 stocktaking and the 2024 directives-setting of the Ministry of Planning [Unofficial and translations ]
+Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the closing ceremony of the 2023 stocktaking and the 2024 directives-setting of the Ministry of Planning [Unofficial translations ]

 CMF: